MicrosoftLearning/AZ-040T00-Automating-Administration-with-PowerShell/Instructions/Labs/LAB_AK_05_Making_changes_by_using_CIM_and_WMI.md

     Notice the `Win32_BIOS` class.

-1. To display the specified information, enter the following command in the **Windows PowerShell** console, and then select Enter:
+1. To display the specified information, enter the following command in the **Windows PowerShell** console, and then press the Enter key:

     ```powershell
     Get-CimInstance -Class Win32_BIOS
     ```

 ### Task 3: Query network adapter configuration information

-1. To display a list of all the local `Win32_NetworkAdapterConfiguration` instances, enter the following command in the **Windows PowerShell** console, and then select Enter:
+1. To display a list of all the local `Win32_NetworkAdapterConfiguration` instances, enter the following command in the **Windows PowerShell** console, and then press the Enter key:

    ```powershell
    Get-CimInstance -Classname Win32_NetworkAdapterConfiguration
    ```

-1. To display a list of all the `Win32_NetworkAdapterConfiguration` instances that exist on **LON-DC1**, enter the following command in the **Windows PowerShell** console, and then select Enter:
+1. To display a list of all the `Win32_NetworkAdapterConfiguration` instances that exist on **LON-DC1**, enter the following command in the **Windows PowerShell** console, and then press the Enter key:

    ```powershell
    Get-CimInstance -Classname Win32_NetworkAdapterConfiguration -ComputerName LON-DC1